carlosedp/chiselv/README.md

 This project is a learning exercise for both writing a RISC-V core and also better understand [Chisel](https://www.chisel-lang.org/), an HDL language based on Scala.

-Currently the target is to have a RV32I core.
+Currently the target builds a RV32I core.

 ## Generating Verilog